turntabl/turntablRide/README.md

 CLIENT_SECRET: [insert client-secret here]

 Note that the same client-id and secret is what front end clients would use to obtain an access token that the Spring Backend can use for authentication

+## Database Connection

+Using MongoDB Atlas for storing the application data.
+To connect to the db, inside the `application-dev.yml` file add the entries:

+MONGO_DB_DB_NAME: [name of the database given]
+MONGO_DB_URI: [link to access the mongodb atlas]